 Class-Based Stateful Decorators

 When a decorator needs to carry state across calls — call counts, cumulative timing, call history — a class-based implementation is cleaner than a closure with mutable variables.
 The class implements __init__ to store the function and __call__ to act as the wrapper.
+Using try/finally in __call__ ensures timing is recorded even when the wrapped function raises an exception — only successful calls increment call_count, but all calls contribute to total_time.

 import time